microsoft/genaiscript/docs/src/content/docs/faq.md

 - **How do I debug a GenAIScript in VS Code?**
   Use the GenAIScript extension in VS Code, which provides tools for running, debugging, and tracing the execution of your script.
 Directions for debugging are here: [Debugging](/genaiscript/getting-started/debugging-scripts)

 - **What are the best practices for authoring effective prompts in GenAIScript?**
+1. Given the model the context it needs.
+Using `env.files` or writing a `.gpspec.md` file, create enough background context that the LLM you choose can do a good job on the task you give it.
+2. Focus a GenAIScript on having the model do 1 thing well.
+Say I wanted to use a GenAIScript to write a novel.
+Instead of asking the model to write a whole novel or white paper as one prompt, I would divide the task into different parts: generate the characters, establish a setting, develop a plot, etc. and create GenAIScripts for each.
+I would feed the output of one script (like the list of characters) into other scripts as part of the context.
+3. Don't assume that the LLM will do programming tasks.
+If you want to apply a GenAIScript to all the files in a directory, use the command line invocation of the script [CLI](https://microsoft.github.io/genaiscript/reference/cli/) and a non-AI script to iterate over all the files.
+You can use an GenAIScript to write code, but the code the LLM generates will not automatically run after you generate it.
+You need to run and debug the generated code yourself.
-  Consult the documentation for the specific LLM you are using to understand how to write prompts that effectively communicate the task you want the AI to perform.
+4. Consult the documentation for the specific LLM you are using to understand how to write prompts that effectively communicate the task you want the AI to perform.

 - **How can I integrate calls to multiple LLM models within a single GenAIScript?**
   The framework allows you to parameterize calls to different models, so you can include multiple model invocations within your script and manage them accordingly using the runPrompt function documented here: [Inline Prompts](/genaiscript/reference/scripts/inline-prompts)